heyflavio/SwiftUI-MVVM-C-Best-Practices/README.md

 ## Project Structure

 This project serves as an **abstraction** of a real-life application, providing a simplified yet scalable structure for modular development.
-The project is organized into two main sections: `ApplicationRoot` and `Components`.
+The project is organized into two main sections: `AppRoot` and `Components`.

-- The `ApplicationRoot` handles the overall application lifecycle and navigation setup through the root coordinator.
+- The `AppRoot` handles the overall application lifecycle and navigation setup through the root coordinator.
 - The `Components` folder follows a feature-based modular structure, where each component contains its own `Coordinator` and one or more `Screens`.
 Each screen consists of its own `View`, `ViewModel`, and associated protocols for `Input` and `Output` interactions.

 This structure aims for a clear separation of concerns, enhances testability, and promotes scalability.
 Additionally, the `Tests` folder mirrors the `Components` structure, providing targeted unit tests for each feature module and its screens.